Crystal Palace Park Cricket Ground: Modern use

 During World War I the ground and surrounding ornamental gardens were used as a training depot by the Royal Naval Volunteer Reserve.
 This largely destroyed the cricket pitch and after the war the original cricket field was used as tennis courts from 1921 and then for football pitches.
 The pavilion was demolished in 1960 and the site today forms part of the Crystal Palace National Sports Centre, which was built in 1964.
 Facilities include an athletics stadium, indoor arena, swimming pool and a range of other sports facilities.

 A cricket ground was re-established on the site in the early 1990s.
 As of 2023 there are no cricket pitches in use in the park.

 Records on the ground

 A total of 48 first-class cricket matches were held on the ground between 1864 and 1906.
-London County were the home team in 34 of these with Kent playing as the home side in five.
+London County were the home team in 34 of these with Kent playing as the home team in five.
 The two teams never played each other at Crystal Palace.